'Protect Our Children: Sexual Abuse, The Law & Justice'

-NEW YORK --On Saturday, April 21, WABC-TV will air a special entitled "PROTECT OUR CHILDREN: SEXUAL ABUSE, THE LAW, & JUSTICE" at 7 PM, EDT. (also to be re-run Sun.
-4/22 at 5:30 a.m.).
-The program is hosted by Eyewitness News Anchor Diana Williams and addresses child sexual abuse and alarming statistics that reveal the fact that in this country, one in four girls and one in six boys are sexually abused before the age of eighteen.
+NEW YORK --"PROTECT OUR CHILDREN: SEXUAL ABUSE, THE LAW, & JUSTICE" is hosted by Eyewitness News Anchor Diana Williams and addresses child sexual abuse and alarming statistics that reveal the fact that in this country, one in four girls and one in six boys are sexually abused before the age of eighteen.
 It is a scourge that is propped up by denial and deficient laws.

 The program begins by addressing the worst form of sexual abuse, child sex trafficking.
 We profile a young woman, who prefers to remain anonymous, but describes being a freshman in college and finding herself victimized and vulnerable to this crime when she was in desperate financial need.
 With therapeutic support from the Mount Sinai Adolescent Health Center and GEMS (Girls Educational & Mentoring Services), she escaped the grip of her exploiter and dreams of creating a Foundation to save others like herself.